Share this Article

 “Everything in life is about who you know, like and trust,” Karten says.
 “It depends on the pet and the person."
 For instance, if you have sparkling references, stellar credit, and a small, well-behaved dog, you might still get greenlit.

-“I’ve worked with a few buyers and renters that had a pet that might go over the weight limit or wasn’t an approved breed for the building,” says Katherine Salyi, an associate broker at Nest Seekers International.
+“I’ve worked with a few buyers and renters that had a pet that might go over the weight limit or wasn’t an approved breed for the building,” says Katherine Salyi of Sotheby's.
 But putting together a “pet resume” comprising of a reference letter, health history, training certifications, and a photo will help make a case by not only proving that you're serious about pleasing your landlord, but that you actually have a responsible pet.
 It’s also important to have a letter from your vet saying your dog is up to date on vaccines (no anti-vaxxers!).

 In a way, Salyi notes, it’s a lot like online dating.
 “It’s not uncommon for hopeful tenants to fudge the weight of their dog.
 They’re presenting the picture they want people to see.”
 Obviously, you can't say your Great Dane weighs what a Corgi does, or the landlord will call your bluff.
 But neither is likely to begrudge a few pounds.
 Again it really depends on how lenient your landlord is.